Kamala Harris might alter big tech regulation Roe v. Wade reversal could hinder data privacy rights

 He also co-sponsored a bill with Sen. Marco Rubio, R-Fla., to increase tariffs on vehicles made in China.
 Vance's China policy aligns with Trump's, who said during the first presidential debate in June that he plans to implement a 10% tariff on all goods coming into the U.S. When he was president, Trump also implemented tariffs on Chinese steel and aluminum imports.

 Bringing manufacturing back to the U.S. will be a big focus for Vance as well, West said.
-In announcing his pick for vice president, Trump posted on the social media platform Truth Social that Vance's successful career in technology and finance will be "strongly focused" on farmers and middle-class workers in states like Pennsylvania, Ohio and Minnesota.
+In announcing his pick for vice president, Trump posted on the social media platform Truth Social that Vance's successful career in technology and finance will be "strongly focused" on farmers and middle-class workers in states such as Pennsylvania, Ohio and Minnesota.
 Vance wrote a popular personal memoir, Hillbilly Elegy, detailing the struggles of working-class families.

 "He does want to strengthen manufacturing in the U.S.," West said.
 "That will be very important in the swing states of Pennsylvania, Michigan and Wisconsin.
 I think he'll spend a lot of time in those areas."